Inglis Dam & Island Recreation Area

 Lake Rousseau was originally flooded in the early 1900s with a hydro-electric dam.

-The dam which was constructed to provide electricity to power the phosphate mining boom that occurred in the Dunnellon area at the turn of the century.
+The dam was constructed to provide electricity to power the phosphate mining boom that occurred in the Dunnellon area at the turn of the century.

 Ample paved parking is located south of the Main Dam along with a boat ramp to access the upstream Lake Rousseau side of the dam.
 If boating in Lake Rousseau, it is wise to stay within the marked navigation channels.
 The river channel maintained by Cross Florida Greenway staff and side channels maintained by Citrus County along the south side of the lake are the only parts of Rousseau that are not heavily riddled with stumps.
 Multi-use platforms run along the lakeshore for freshwater fishing, bird-watching or picnicking.